SledgeJr/prestige_deck_building_game/README.md

 ## Project Summary
-The goal of this project is to create an original deck-building game called "Prestige" The game concept was created by me (Max Feldhamer) and my Friend Doniel Borderick.
+The goal of this project is to create an original deck-building game called "Prestige" The game concept was created by me (Max Feldhamer) and my Friend Doniel Broderick.
 The development of the game will be done by me.
+The art is currently from pixabay and AI
-The art will (probably) be done by my wife, Danielle Feldhamer.
+In the future the art and design will (probably) done by my wife, Danielle Feldhamer.

 ## Basic Game Summary
 The ideas for the game are not totally fleshed out, and as such everythin in this description is subject to change, but as the basic idea the game will consist of deck-building phases and card playing phases.
 The deck-buiding will be in a "draft" method.
 Different cards will have different levels which players can only access based on their "prestige".
 The players will also choose a class to play as which will affect abilities they can use.
 Prestige levels can go up by aquiring certain cards or completing "quests".
 There will be global quests which all players can race to complete (possibly allowing multiple completions/for multiple players to complete).